-Still in stealth mode, Duffel raises $21.5m in Series A from Benchmark for its travel platform – TechCrunch
+Still in stealth mode, Duffel raises $21.5M in Series A from Benchmark for its travel platform – TechCrunch

-Today it goes further, announcing a $21.5m in Series A funding from US VC giant Benchmark, which also backed Snap, Twitter and Uber.
-Benchmark is joined by Blossom Capital and Index Ventures, who participated in Duffel’s $4.7m seed round last year.
+Today it goes further, announcing a $21.5 million in Series A funding from U.S. VC giant Benchmark, which also backed Snap, Twitter and Uber.
+Benchmark is joined by Blossom Capital and Index Ventures, which participated in Duffel’s $4.7 million seed round last year.

 With this news, we at least get a little more detail.
-It will be a B2B offering, allowing individual travel agents to large online travel management companies and tour operators to offer a “seamless travel experience” to their end customers, making the booking experience simpler, faster and cheaper.
+It will be a B2B offering, allowing individual travel agents at large online travel management companies and tour operators to offer a “seamless travel experience” to their end customers, making the booking experience simpler, faster and cheaper.

 Is this a new Sabre?
-Steve Domin, co-founder and CEO of Duffel, hints that it might be along those lines: “The travel industry is underpinned by archaic software and processes that are fundamentally prohibitive for the modern day traveler.
-We are reinventing the underwiring between online agents and the providers – airlines, hotels, transport operators – in much the same way that the payments world is changing for merchants, because of tools like Adyen and Stripe.”
+Steve Domin, co-founder and CEO of Duffel, hints that it might be along those lines.
+“The travel industry is underpinned by archaic software and processes that are fundamentally prohibitive for the modern-day traveler.
+We are reinventing the underwiring between online agents and the providers — airlines, hotels, transport operators — in much the same way that the payments world is changing for merchants because of tools like Adyen and Stripe.”

 In other words, Duffel appears to be building a new software stack for travel, in the same way that challenger banks started from scratch to make themselves more agile than the laggard, incumbent banks.

-Duffel was one of the Y Combinator S18 cohort and has put together a team drawn from their alumni companies including GoCardless, Gitlab and Turo.
-It plans to launch this Autumn.
+Duffel was one of the Y Combinator S18 cohort and has put together a team drawn from their alumni companies, including GoCardless, GitLab and Turo.
+It plans to launch this autumn.

 Chetan Puttagunta, general partner at Benchmark, said: “We have been watching Duffel from a distance and we are incredibly excited by the possibility it has to create something valuable for customers and travel providers alike.
 Duffel is focused on providing a better booking experience by building a platform that is easy to use with deep functionality.”